RadoStef/pomorie-info-react-MyDemo/README.md

 ---

-> Here are some user stories I wrote, about each of the page.
+> Here are some user stories I wrote, about each of the pages.

 > Pomorie-info index(main) page.